Chuck McGill: Season 3

 While removing the foil in the house, Jimmy attempts to reconnect with Chuck, but he promises Jimmy consequences for his Mesa Verde fraud.
 Chuck and Howard discuss the recording, which Howard says is not admissible in court, but Chuck arranges for Ernesto to hear it, then swears him to silence.
 As Chuck expected, Ernesto tells Kim, who then tells Jimmy, who then almost immediately breaks into Chuck's house and destroys the recording in the presence of Chuck, a private investigator, and Howard, resulting in Jimmy's arrest.
-Despite his feelings on his brother, worried about what would happen if he faced another breakdown without him around, Chuck suggests to the assistant district attorney that Jimmy could avoid prison by confessing to the break-in and making the confession available to the state bar association.
+Chuck suggests to the assistant district attorney that Jimmy could avoid prison by confessing to the break-in and making the confession available to the state bar association.
 With Jimmy facing disbarment, Kim offers to help him fight the charges.

 Chuck admits to Kim that he has a copy of the recording and intends to use it at Jimmy's bar disciplinary hearing, which means Jimmy and Kim will be able to cross-examine him after he authenticates it.
 Kim secretly cancels the repairman Chuck had called to fix the door Jimmy destroyed during the break-in and Jimmy asks Mike Ehrmantraut to pose as a repairman; Mike fixes the door while clandestinely photographing Chuck's home to document his bizarre living conditions.
 The hearing room is prepared for Chuck's testimony, including turning off all electrical devices and storing cell phones outside the room.
 Jimmy invites Chuck's ex-wife Rebecca to the hearing, claiming Chuck is in distress and needs her help, but Chuck sees it as an attempt to rattle him before he testifies.
 When Jimmy cross-examines Chuck about how sensitive he is to electricity, Chuck suspects a trick and accuses Jimmy of keeping his cell phone.
 Jimmy then reveals that he had Huell Babineaux secretly place Jimmy's cell phone battery in Chuck's pocket, and that Chuck carried it for more than an hour without noticing.
-The suggestion that his illness is mental unnerves Chuck, who launches an extended tirade about Jimmy; he realizes too late that his outburst has shocked the entire courtroom into silence.
+The suggestion that he is mentally ill unnerves Chuck, who launches into an extended tirade about Jimmy; he realizes too late that his emotionally charged outburst has convinced the panel of judges that he is an unreliable witness.